paoloCammardella/paoloCammardella/README.md

+# About me
-<h2 align="left">Hi!
-My name is Paolo and I'm a computer science student, from Naples, Italy</h2>
+Hi!, I'm Paolo, a computer science student from Naples, Italy.

 <br clear="both">